madhug-nadig/articles/_posts/2017-11-04-understanding-genetic-algorithms-and-with-an-example-machine-learning.md

 ### Initializing population

 Next, we initialize the population - here the size of the population has to be chosen, for the example we will go with a population size of 4.
 With larger populations, the algorithms explores more of the solution space for a solution - at the cost of computational power.

 The population size needs to be chosen meticulously, very large population sizes can slow down computation and in cases of relatively smaller solution spaces can result in many generations exploring the same solutions.
+Whereas, with a very small population, not enough of the solution space may be explored for an optimal solution.

 For this example, we can randomly generate our population - usually in practice one could use a heuristic or an educated guess for initialization.